 The glimmer, the spark, the note that will resonate with your audience is genuine, human stories that strike an emotional chord.
 Stories told authentically, with vulnerability and courage, are what humans have always used to captivate and empower one another.

-For more than 15 years, we’ve been helping clients tell their stories through video, and while we have a team of experts in marketing, oftentimes sincere storytelling starts with taking off the ‘marketer’ hat for a moment (although you’ll want to put it on again later), and instead, start with your greatest planning asset -- that you are a human being, looking to connect authentically with other human beings.
+For the past 18 years, we’ve been helping clients tell their stories through video, and while we have a team of experts in marketing, oftentimes sincere storytelling starts with taking off the ‘marketer’ hat for a moment (although you’ll want to put it on again later), and instead, start with your greatest planning asset--that you are a human being, looking to connect authentically with other human beings.
 (If you’d like help identifying the right stories, here’s a webinar that may help.)

 Once you’ve identified a story (or stories) with that emotional impact, it’s time to start the production process.
 Here are some “dos” and “don’ts” we bear in mind when it comes to nurturing the emotional impact throughout the video production process.